dbosk/crocus/README.md

 git submodule update --init
 ```

-Then, to compile the paper, run `make protest-auth-paper.pdf`.
+Then, to compile the paper, run `make PPProtestAuth-paper.pdf`.